nodeontrain/nodeontrain.xyz/tuts/user_validations.md

 });
 {% endhighlight %}

-Because our User model doesn’t currently have any validations, the initial test should pass
+Because our User model doesn't currently have any validations, the initial test should pass

 {% highlight bash %}
 ~/sample_app $ mocha test/models/user_test.js